leafo/lapis/docs/reference.md

 with OpenResty.
 Lua's coroutines allows you to write synchronous looking code that is event driven behind the scenes.

-Lapis is early in development but it comes with a url router, html templating through a MoonScript DSL, CSRF and session support, a basic PostgreSQL backed active record system for working with models and a handful of other useful functions needed for developing websites.
+Lapis is early in development but it comes with a URL router, HTML templating through a MoonScript DSL, CSRF and session support, a basic PostgreSQL backed active record system for working with models and a handful of other useful functions needed for developing websites.